ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 ## Why Recursion?

-Recursion in and of itself is a wide field in computer science that may attract attention.
-However, it is sometimes portrayed as a difficult topic and receives less attention that other techniques.
+Recursion in and of itself is a wide field in computer science that may attract scientists and researchers.
+However, it is sometimes portrayed as a difficult topic and receives less attention than other techniques.

 Although some may avoid recursion altogether, there are clear and noticeable benefits of using recursive functions, such as:

-- **Declarative style**: Recursive functions are written by thinking **what** the function does instead of **how** it does it.
+- **Declarative style**: Recursive functions are written by thinking about **what** the function does instead of **how** it does it.
 The iterative style usually leads the programmer to think about low-level details like indexes and pointers whereas recursion brings the whole problem into mind.
 - **Simplicity and Readability**: Recursive functions can provide a more elegant and concise solution for solving complex problems by breaking them down into